dotX-Automation/dua_qos/dua_qos_py/README.md

 - `get_datum_qos`: Returns a QoS profile for a data topic that is critical for the correct functioning of the system.
 - `get_scan_qos`: Returns a QoS profile for a spatial scan topic, *e.g.*, laser scan, pointcloud, or map, with a low depth because of their potential size.
 - `get_image_qos`: Returns a QoS profile for an image topic, *e.g.*, camera image, with a configurable depth; reliable transmission of large messages such as images is very bandwidth-intensive and could clog a DDS network over a lossy link (*i.e.*, WiFi), so use this with care.

+#### `dua_qos_persistent`

+- `get_datum_qos`: Returns a QoS profile for a data topic that is critical for the correct functioning of the system and/or whose information must be retained for a long time.

 ---